Kevin Strootman: Sparta Rotterdam

 Born in Ridderkerk, Strootman began his career with Sparta Rotterdam, making his professional debut during the 2007–08 season.
 He signed a contract extension with the club in November 2008.
 After they were relegated at the end of the 2009–10 Eredivisie season, he played with Sparta in the Eerste Divisie.

 Utrecht

-In the January transfer window of 2011, Strootman was signed by FC Utrecht.
-He played with Utrecht in the second half of the 2010–11 season, before moving to PSV in June 2011.
+In the January transfer window of 2011, Strootman was signed by Utrecht.
+He played with Utrecht in the second half of the 2010–11 season, before moving to PSV Eindhoven in June 2011.

-PSV
+PSV Eindhoven

-Strootman was joined at PSV with fellow Utrecht recruit Dries Mertens.
+Strootman was joined at PSV Eindhoven with fellow Utrecht recruit Dries Mertens.
 Strootman made his PSV debut in a 3–1 home win against AZ.
 He made 88 total appearances for the Eindhoven club.